howzy/E-store/README.md

 # E-store
-A Ionic2 demo of online store
+An Ionic2 demo of online store